-Using a Scan to Config profile
+Using a Scan to Config project

-A Scan to Config profile allows a user to scan a QR code with an Android device to configure the Velocity client with host profiles, global settings, scripts, or additional files.
+A Scan to Config project allows a user to scan a QR code with an Android device to configure the Velocity client with host profiles, global settings, scripts, or additional files.
 By default, the configuration files are hosted by the Velocity Console and sent over HTTP.

 By default, the Console uses the hostname for the localhost that it can determine and picks a port.
-You can change the hostname to an IP address or change the port if there are conflicts or if you choose to host the profile on a web server somewhere else.
+You can change the hostname to an IP address or change the port if there are conflicts or if you choose to host the project on a web server somewhere else.

 5.Click the Add button to add host profiles, global settings, scripts, or other files that you want to distribute to the device.
 Make sure you only add one global settings file.